robfalken/robfalken.co/src/markdown-pages/aws-ecs-fargate-cdk.md

 An ECS cluster, of course, isn't worth a lot without anything running within it, so let's address that now!

 First, you will need a dockerized application hosted in the Elastic Container Registry (ECR) for this guide.
-I will write-up and link to it later, but I will assume that you already have that set up for now.
+If you don't have one prepared already, you can follow this guide on [how to set it up](/aws-elastic-container-registry-repo).

 All right, we need the ECR constructs to fetch the image from the repo, so let's first run `npm i @aws-cdk/aws-ecr`